 - Be intentional.
 Focus on gaining the necessary strength, stamina and skills to meet the physical and technical demands of the climb.

 - Be sport-specific.
 The best fitness and training program mimics the physical and technical demands of your climbing objective.
 The closer you get to your program date, the more your training should resemble the climbing.

-For this Shuksan - Fisher Chimneys Climb, you are preparing for:
+For the Mt.
+Shuksan - Fisher Chimneys climb, you are preparing for:

-- Steep hiking, climbing and glacier travel with a 45-50 lb load
+- Steep climbing and glacier travel with a 45-50 lb load

 - A 12+ hour summit day

 - Mountaineering techniques requiring core strength and flexibility